learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 tru eblue
 ```

-**c)** For the input file `twos.txt`, display only unique lines.
-Assume space as field separator with two fields on each line.
-Compare the lines irrespective of order of the fields.
-For example, `hehe haha` and `haha hehe` will be considered as duplicates.
+**3)** For the input file `twos.txt`, display only the unique lines.
+Assume space as the field separator with exactly two fields per line.
+Compare the lines irrespective of the order of the fields.
+For example, `hehe haha` and `haha hehe` should be considered as duplicates.

 ```bash
 $ perl -ane '$k = join " ", sort @F;